 The Associate of Arts Degree in Liberal Education includes a general education portion known as the Minnesota Transfer Curriculum (MnTC) and additional elective coursework (including Health and Exercise Science) for a total of 60 college-level semester credits.
-See the following 2020-21 AA Program Guide and the Planning worksheet.
+See the following 2020-21 MNTC Course List and the AA Planning worksheet.

 The Associate of Arts Degree (AA) meets the general education requirements for graduation from Minnesota State Universities and the University of Minnesota.
 The following schools also accept the AA Degree as satisfying their general education requirements: